-- In situ treatment commonly involves adding treatment amendments to accelerate contaminant removal and/or immobilize the contaminant.
-Amendments that have been considered for sediment treatment include organophilic clay, zeolites, bauxite, iron oxide/hydroxide, apatite, and zero-valent iron.
+- In situ treatment commonly involves adding treatment amendments to accelerate contaminant removal or immobilize the contaminant.
+Modifications for sediment treatment include organophilic clay, zeolites, bauxite, iron oxide/hydroxide, apatite, and zero-valent iron.
 However, the most common approach is activated carbon (AC) as a thin-layer cap or incorporated into the sediment.

-- Monitored natrual recovery takes advantage of natural processes, including natural burial of contaminated sediments with clean sediments.
+- Monitored natural recovery takes advantage of biological processes, including the natural burial of contaminated sediments with clean sediments.

 - Dredging or Excavation removes contaminated sediment from a water body without draining or diverting the water.
-Dredging also removes a certain amount of water with the sediment.
-The sediments are usually dewatered on land, and the water is usually treated before discharge back to the water body or public treatment works.
-The contaminated sediment is then disposed of in a landfill or a confined disposal facility.
+Dredging also removes a certain amount of water from the sediment.
+The deposits are usually dewatered on land, and the water is generally treated before being discharged back to the water body or public treatment works.
+The contaminated sediment is disposed of in a landfill or a confined disposal facility.
 Highly contaminated sediment may be treated before disposal.

 Risk Management and Remedy Planning Solutions